odudex/krux/docs/getting-started/entropy.en.md

 S = 0.291509 + 0.445307 + 0.39711 + 0.464386 + 0.494132 + 0.423018 = 2.515462
 $$

-Thus, the Shannon entropy for the given distribution of dice rolls is approximately $2.52$ bits per roll.
+Thus, the Shannon's entropy for the given distribution of dice rolls is approximately $2.52$ bits per roll.

 This will give you a different value than $\log_2(6)$ due to the deviations in the empirical probabilities.